machine-solution/motion_planning_for_manipulators/README.md

 ./simulator
 ```

-If you get into trouble with running some of this files, do this and try again:
+If you got into trouble with running some of this files, do this and try again:
 ```
 chmod +x <execution_file>
 ```